 This ran 7:43 and was released as a 12-inch single, which was the same size as a record but contained just one song on each side, allowing for much longer songs than a typical 45 RPM single would hold.
 It became the second certified gold 12-inch in all of music.
 The first was Donna Summer and Barbra Streisand's 'No More Tears (Enough Is Enough),' which came out in 1979.

 Kurtis: "There was no real marketing for the song, no plan.
 We just wanted to make a kick-ass record and that's exactly what we did.
 The clubs ate it up.
-You couldn't find a club in America during the summer of 1980 that would not play this song around 12, 1 o'clock in the morning." (thanks to Kurtis for speaking to us about this song)
+You couldn't find a club in America during the summer of 1980 that would not play this song around 12, 1 o'clock in the morning."

 The short-lived European group Los Umbrellos recorded a Flamenco version of this song called "Flamenco Funk" in 1997.
 Los Umbrellos had a minor hit that year with "No Tengo Dinero